Ibrahim-mj/mfa-project/README.md

     EMAIL_HOST_USER=your_email
     EMAIL_HOST_PASSWORD=your_email_password
     ```
     Set up your email host and password for sending OTP to users, and your SMTP server.
+You can use [Debug Mail](https://debugmail.io/) to test the email sending functionality.
     Do not forget to generate a new secret key.
 You can use [Djecrety](https://djecrety.ir/) to generate a new secret key.
 4. Run the migrations:
     ```bash
     python manage.py migrate